primer/react/docs/content/Dialog.md

 You'll need to manage the `isOpen` state in a wrapper component of your own and pass in a function to be used to close the Dialog.
 For documentation purposes only we've created a mock `State` to handle this, but you should handle the state in the component you consume `Dialog` in or in a wrapper component.

-If you're running into z-index issues or are rendering the component inside of an absolutely positioned element, you can wrap your `Dialog` in a React Portal.

 ### Accessibility

 A few considerations must be made to ensure your use of the `Dialog` component is accessible: